zentra-chat/Peridotite/README.md

 # Peridotite
-Backend for the Celestite chat application made with go
+Backend for the Zentra chat application made with go